Let's skip the small talk...

 Are you open to relocation?

-I've worked remote since 2020 and being in Amsterdam allows me to be around my close friends and family.
+I've worked remote since 2020 and being in Greece allows me to be around my close friends and family.
 While most companies are going more towards remote work, I do recognize the benefits on being on-site.

 If there's an amazing opportunity in a country that offers a high quality of life, I would be open to relocating.